com-480-data-visualization/project-2024-datatouille/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+---

+The project aims to map Michelin Guide Restaurants, highlighting their locations, star ratings, and key details.
+It enriches the dining exploration by integrating additional data from Google Places and The Fork The Spoon APIs, allowing users to search by location, cuisine, and awards for a more immersive experience.

+What the Visualization Aims to Show:
+- **Geographical Trends & Accessibility**: Highlights the distribution of Michelin-starred restaurants (stars and Bib Gourmand), making it easier to find quality dining options near user-selected locations.
+- **Detailed Restaurant Insights**: Provides in-depth information on restaurants, including services, facilities, opening hours, and reviews for a comprehensive understanding of the dining experience.
+- **Customized Dining Experience**: Offers filtering options for dietary needs, ambiance, cuisine type, and more, enabling users to find restaurants that match their specific preferences.
+- **Location-Based Filtering**: Utilizes geolocation or manual input to recommend restaurants based on their proximity to the user's chosen location, prioritizing geographical relevance.
+- **Budget Consideration**: Allows users to specify their budget, filtering restaurants to match financial constraints and align with user expectations.
+- **Interactive Map Integration**: Visual representation of restaurants meeting location and budget criteria on an interactive map, simplifying the exploration of dining options.
+- **Personalized Recommendations**: Leverages user preferences and historical data to tailor recommendations, enhancing satisfaction by aligning with the user’s dining history and preferences.

+This project will be particularly beneficial for:
+- **Travelers**: Individuals visiting a new city or region can find top-rated dining experiences within easy reach of their accommodation or points of interest.
+- **Budget-Conscious Diners**: Users who wish to enjoy Michelin-starred or recommended restaurants without exceeding their budgetary limits.
+- **Event Planners**: Those planning special occasions or business meetings can easily locate suitable venues that meet logistical and financial requirements.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+---

 Following our dataset overview, we've proceeded with exploratory data analysis (EDA) on the Michelin Guide Restaurants dataset in the [`eda.ipynb`](https://github.com/com-480-data-visualization/project-2024-datatouille/blob/main/milestone1/eda.ipynb) notebook.
 This step aims to understand the dataset's structure and key characteristics, focusing on the geographical distribution of restaurants, cuisine diversity, and Michelin awards distribution.